-In April 2021, we entered into a loan agreement with Banco Santander, S.A. for a loan in the amount of $\in 12.6$ million with a maturity of 2027 to finance the investments for a new factory in Zona Franca, Barcelona.
+In April 2021, we entered into a loan agreement with Banco Santander, S.A. for a loan in the amount of €12.6 million with a maturity of 2027 to finance the investments for a new factory in Zona Franca, Barcelona.
 Among other things, this loan originally prohibited the payment of dividends and the incurrence of liens without equally and ratably securing such loan, although in September 2021 we obtained a waiver of the loan's prohibition of the payment of dividends.
-During 2020, convertible bonds were issued for an amount of $\in 25.9$ million, and in 2021 we issued convertible bonds in an amount of $\in 34.6$ million.
+Related to this loan, on November 11, 2024, Wall Box Chargers, S.L.U., as borrower, signed an agreement with Banco Santander, S.A which included a grace period of 18 months from the last installment payment and without variation of any other terms of the initial agreement.

 On December 5, 2022, we completed a private placement of our Class A Shares and issued and sold 8,176,694 Class A Shares for aggregate gross proceeds of \$43.5 million (€41.7 million) to certain existing investors and strategic partners at a price of \$5.32 per share.
-Investors in the transaction included, among others, Iberdrola and Kensington Capital Partners, both strategic partners and current shareholders, Infisol 3000 and Orilla Asset Management, S.L., current shareholders each of which have a seat on our Board, and Enric Asunción, Cofounder and CEO of the Company.
+Investors in the transaction included, among others, Iberdrola and Kensington Capital Partners, both strategic partners and current shareholders, Infisol 3000 and Orilla Asset Management, S.L., current shareholders each of which have a seat on our Board, and Enric Asunción, Co-founder and CEO of the Company.